HomeGuidesAPI ReferenceChangelog

 20100101T020000.000Z,29.69534128

-Green Button (ESPI XML) Format
+Green Button (ESPI XML) format

 Green Button is an effort heavily promoted by the White House to empower users with access to data about their energy consumption.
 Many utilities are making this data available for their residential customers (list here).
 This XML can be uploaded as-is into an Arcadia account.